Kidney Health: Best Foods and Natural Remedies

 - High blood pressure that is difficult to control

-Nephrotic syndrome is a group of symptoms showing your kidneys are not working as well as they should.
+Nephrotic syndrome is a group of symptoms showing your renal system is not working as well as it should.
 These symptoms are too much or too little protein in your urine, high cholesterol, high triglycerides, and swelling in your legs, feet and ankles.

 ESRD is associated with high morality, high morbidity, and disability (3).
 African Americans are five times more likely to progress to end stage kidney disease than non-Hispanic Whites.